mantidproject/mantid/docs/source/release/v3.11.0/ui.rst

 User Interface
 --------------

-- The First use dialog has been redesigned to use less of the screen to fit better onto laptops with small high resolution screens that use screen scaling.
+- The welcome dialog has been redesigned to use less of the screen to fit better onto laptops with small high resolution screens that use screen scaling.

 Scanning workspaces
 ###################